Telerik-Verified-Plugins/Stripe/doc/index.md

 # com.telerik.stripe

-Stirpe is a payment infrastructure for the internet.
+Stripe is a payment infrastructure for the internet.
 Stripe Cordova SDK is built around the well organized REST API. it exposes a global `window.stripe` object that defines various operation to initialze and transfer payments.

 Although the object is in the global scope, it is not available until after the `deviceready` event.